Carpet & upholstery cleaning Service

 Does this mean that a coated carpet or sofa cannot be stained or become soiled?
 Of course not, Stain guard will however improve the release of spills,soils,dust etc. If coffee, tea etc is spilt on a protected area and left unattended until dry, the dyes from these spills could eventually seep through the protector and may stain the fabric or carpet, However if the spillage is immediately cleaned with an appropriate spotter or by a professional cleaner, the chances are very good that all of the spillage will be totally removed.

 As with all our cleaning products we only use professional grade products and we source our s/g product from one of the worlds leading manufacturers.
-Our s/g is a unique formula providing both stain repellency and soil retardancy.
+Our stainguard provides both stain repellency and soil retardancy.
 Our product is none hazardous,non flammable and non toxic.
 There are no fumes or smell during or after application.
 We will guarantee we apply it accurately and evenly over the whole area & guarantee it will be at the recommended strength and not diluted to make it go further.

 Protected carpets and fabrics always respond better to professional cleaning keeping them looking newer for longer while helping to protect your carpets & upholstery against every day soiling and staining.
 Stain guard should be preferably be re-coated after professional cleaning or after approximately three years to maintain the maximum benefits and protection